-Bridge Law services a wide range of high-net-worth clients all over the world, in ensuring that federal estate taxes be minimized, reduced, and often eliminated.
+Bridge Law ensures that the federal estate tax is minimized, reduced, and often eliminated for each and every one of our high net-worth clients.
 We operate on word-of-mouth referrals and our clients will be the first to tell you how we take a comprehensive, customized approach to planning.
 An estate plan is one of the most important documents you will put together in your lifetime.
 People trust us to get it done right so that their plan will work for their loved ones when they need it the most.

 The Federal Estate Tax